trueVincent/Servlet_JSP_web/README.md

 Blog built by servlet and JSP.

 Features:
-Account management -> register, login, logout
+Account management -> register, validation, login, logout Send photo and message to talk with members
+Store info in cookies